DamianRivas/rithm-challenge-api/README.md

 # Rithm Challenge Submission: API

-My submission for the API technical challenge provided by Rithm
+The backend for my submission for the API technical challenge provided by Rithm

 ## Project Setup